KakoMirai/CTF_analyzation/Laboratory_HTB/README.md

 ![passwd](Images/laboratory_passwd.PNG)

 From the file, one thing that we noticed was that there is a user called "git", and so we assumed that this indeed is the account that is used to maintain their Gitlab.
-But with mere arbitrary file read we cannot do more since actual file with password hashes is protected, so we decided to keep reading HackerOne's report and we found out a way to get the secret key for the Gitlab from targets /opt/gitlab/embedded/service/gitlab-rails/config/ folder.
+But with mere arbitrary file read we cannot do more since actual file with password hashes is protected, so we decided to keep reading HackerOne's report and we found out a way to get the secret key for the Gitlab from target's /opt/gitlab/embedded/service/gitlab-rails/config/ folder.
 Using the same idea we now snatched the secrets.yml file from the target.

 ![afr](Images/secrets.PNG)
 ![secrets](Images/git.labo_haavoittuvuus2_toimii2.PNG)

 Now that we have the targets secret_key_base we need to find out a way to use it.
 This was indeed not hard as the same conversation that reported about the secrets file lets us know that we can replace our own local Gitlab instance's secret_key_base into the one we got from the target and by this we can try to use the remote code execution exploit.
-Well we started this by downloading the packet for installing the same version of Gitlab as the target has.
+We started this by downloading the packet for installing the same version of Gitlab as the target has.
 After that we installed the Gitlab on our computer.

 ![gitlab_local](Images/local_git.PNG)